tremor-rs/tremor-www/docs/guides/metrics.md

 # Metrics

-One case in which tremor can be deployed is to work with metrics.
+One case you can deploy tremor for is to work with metrics.
 Not as a store but as a preprocessor, aggregator, and filter for metrics stores.

 In this guide, we'll see how to use tremor for this.
 We'll set up an example where tremor batch, aggregates, and then forwards metrics.
-In addition we'll take a look at tremors own metrics.
+In addition, we'll take a look at tremor's metrics.

 :::note
-   This example expects that you have some knowledge of tremor or went through the [basics guide](basics).
-Concepts explained there would not be explained again here.
+   This example expects that you have some knowledge of tremor or went through the [basics guide](basics.md).
+We won't explain the concepts covered there again here.

    In addition, we use `docker compose` for this guide as it requires additional software, and we want to avoid you having to install and configure a bunch of other services.
-Some familiarity with this is expected as we will not explain the details of this.
+We expect some familiarity with this as we will not explain the details.
 :::

 All code for this guide can found [on github](__GIT__/../code/metrics/).